MauroDruwel/HC-SR05-Ultrasonic-distance-sensor/README.md

-# WPSE477 Force sensing resistor sensor module
+# WPSE306 HC-SR05 ultrasonic distance sensor

 This example shows how to measure the output of HC-SR05 ultrasonic distance sensor with an Arduino® compatible board.
 The example program prints the distance between the sensor and an object.